deargle/kali-on-gcp/README.md

 I have some vagrant boxes that have configs that put them on a network so that they can be reached by kali, the host.
 Uses `livbirt` / `virt-manager`.
-Requires a little bit more configuration of kali, instructions forthcoming, can't remember where I put them.
+Requires a little bit more configuration of kali, build script is in the vagrantfile in the [kali-pentest-lab](kali-pentest-lab) folder.

-But my vagrant boxes are [here](https://app.vagrantup.com/deargle).
+And my vagrant boxes are [here](https://app.vagrantup.com/deargle).

 # Todos